 It's early in the morning.
 A man carrying his wife on a bicycle applies instant breaks in front of a hut, in a fishing village.
 This doesn't go well with his wife who was sitting on the crossbar.
 She chides him for being inconsiderate of her by not bringing the bicycle to a gentle stop.
 Chume defends himself by stating she didn't give him enough notice to stop in front of the hut.

-She asks for her things including a stool, a mat and some prepared food in two saucepans.
+After alighting from the bicycle, and limping, as a result of the bicycle being brought into an emergence stop, ssks for her things including a stool, a mat and some prepared food in two saucepans.
 She sets the stool near the door of the hut.